moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/react-hooks.md

 - useEffect: perform side effects in your components. examples: fetching data, directly updating the DOM, and timers.

 - useContext: provides function components access to the context value for a context object.
+To use the useContext hook, you must define a context object in your React component.
+This context object can be a plain JavaScript object or a custom class that provides data to your component tree.
+Once you have defined your context object, you can wrap your component tree in a context provider component that provides the data to all its children.
-DM: add some more detail here about what data is in the context object
+  (done) DM: add some more detail here about what data is in the context object

 ### Additional Hooks